Your First QtQuick/QML Application

 QML is a declarative language that lets you develop applications faster than with traditional languages.
 It is ideal for designing the UI of your application because of its declarative nature.
 In QML, a user interface is specified as a tree of objects with properties.
 In this tutorial, we will show how to make a simple “Hello World” application with PySide6 and QML.

-A PySide6/QML application consists, at least, of two different files - a file with the QML description of the user interface, and a python file that loads the QML file.
-To make things easier, let’s save both files in the same directory.
+A PySide6/QML application consists, mainly, of two different files - a file with the QML description of the user interface, and a python file that loads the QML file.

-Here is a simple QML file called view.qml:
+Here is a simple QML file called Main.qml:

 import QtQuick